lofar-astron/factor/README.md

 * `check_progress.py`: runs the interactive progress tool
 * `cluster.py`: handles the compute cluster setup
 * `directions.py`: handles the setup of directions (facets)
-* `parset.py`: handles the reading of the FACTOR parset
+* `parset.py`: handles the reading of the Factor parset
 * `process.py`: performs the actual processing (running of pipelines, etc.)

 Usage
 -----

-The FACTOR executable (named `runfactor`) can be used from the command line with a parset that defines the parameters of the run.
+The Factor executable (named `runfactor`) can be used from the command line with a parset that defines the parameters of the run.
 E.g.:

     $ runfactor factor.parset